Police searching for suspects of four separate shootings in Monroe County

 Mayor of Mount Pocono Michael Penn said in a Facebook post: "Please consider this a developing community safety danger."

 "It was scary.
-I'm used to living next to a gun range so, in my head, it's oh, it's the gun range, but in reality.
-It was right next to us and it started in our parking lot and then migrated over there," Hull added.
+I'm used to living next to a gun range, so, in my head, it's oh, it's the gun range, but in reality.
+It was right next to us, and it started in our parking lot and then migrated over there," Hull added.

-Police believe there were several suspects involved in this shooting and they are using surveillance video to track some of them down.
+Police believe there were several suspects involved in this shooting, and they are using surveillance video to track some of them down.